 The first Edmonton Oilers draft under Peter Chiarelli was an adventure, kind of like a thriller you’re not quite sure you want to be involved in, but cannot bring yourself to look away from, no matter the danger.
-The team chose a young man who could be the best Oilers draft pick of my lifetime, had him endure the most awkward moment of anyone’s lifetime (Mr. Katz is wooden in public, no other way to put it.
-It’s good he hides away) and then waltzed into the draft with a wrecking ball.
+The team chose a young man who could be the best Oilers draft pick of my lifetime, had him endure the most awkward moment of anyone’s lifetime (Mr. Katz is wooden in public, no other way to put it) and then waltzed into the draft with a wrecking ball.
 Although this is a draft post, I’m going to start with Chiarelli’s chores and what he got done this weekend.

 Draft McDavid(and sign him) Find a quality goalie option (this is the Talbot item)